RobertoRoos/sawIntuitiveResearchKitWiki/MacBuild.md

 Building on Mac OS is totally experimental and not that useful.
 We strongly recommend to use Ubuntu Linux LTS with ROS.

 When building for Mac OS, one can use the dVRK stack with simulated arms (in kinematic mode) and potentially with the real arms with the ethernet interface (Local Link).
-The ethernet interface requires firmware version 7 or higher AND controllers with a physical a network interface.
-Even with the network interface, the Mac OS build is laking the current features:
+The ethernet interface requires firmware version 7 or higher AND controllers with a physical network interface.
+Even with the network interface, the Mac OS build is lacking the current features:
  * ROS.
-The code will run but you will need to use something like [sawsSocketStreamer](https://github.com/jhu-saw/sawSocketStreamer) or [sawOpenIGTKLink](https://github.com/jhu-saw/sawOpenIGTLink) as middleware
+The code will run but you will need to use something like [sawsSocketStreamer](https://github.com/jhu-saw/sawSocketStreamer) or [sawOpenIGTLink](https://github.com/jhu-saw/sawOpenIGTLink) as middleware
  * Potentiometer calibration and gravity compensation identification (calibration programs are using ROS)
  * `catkin build`
  * ...